sureshamk/oauth-mock/DOCKER_CI_CD.md

 - Every version tag (e.g., v1.0.0)

 ### Manual Triggers
-You can manually trigger workflows from the Actions tab in GitHub.
+You can manually trigger the multi-arch workflow from the Actions tab in GitHub with custom platform selection.

 ### Image Tags
 Images are tagged with: